meeg/darkphoton/hardware_todo.md

 # tests
 * crosstalk: hook up and power two preamps and SiPMs (with realistic layout for the preamps and power cables), pulse one SiPM, watch the other preamp output
+* B-field: build Neo magnet box, test preamp S/N with B-field on each of 3 axes
 * cable length effects: record output pulse with short SMA cable and with a long cable (chain some LEMO cables?)

 # preamp QA